Bear Grylls Gear

 “Secrecy was the key here as we didn’t want Alex to feel the pressure of a big crowd watching the climb,” photographer Tom Evans wrote in his blog.
 “I was somewhat hesitant to shoot the event, as Alex is a close friend, and if I were to witness something awful it would be with me for the rest of my life,” he said later in an email.
 “But I figure I have a duty as the de facto historian for El Capitan in recent years, so I…concentrated on the shooting most of the time….”
 El Capitan is a big wall that is over 3,000ft high.
 That’s over a half mile of sustained, un-roped, climbing.

 “It’d be hard to be psyched enough if you were doing it for other folks,” he replied.
 “It’d be scary.
 It’s all about the personal quest to know exactly what you can do.”
 After the traversing crux, he finally gained a true reprieve at Round Table Ledge.
 From there, only five pitches remained—four of them rated 5.10 to 5.11, including a notorious offwidth.
 “Not the standard sleeping gear for El Cap!”
 Evans wrote in his blog.
-SkiTalk, Powered by Pugski.com, is managed under the stewardship of Phil and Tricia Pugliese, two of the snow sport industry’s most respected and read reviewers and product testers.
+SkiTalk, Powered by Pugski.com, is managed under the stewardship of Phil and Tricia Pugliese, two of the snow sport industry’s most respected and read analyzers and product testers.

 Kids, that thing takes about four hours to climb by yourself—after years of effort.
 I didn’t feel that stressed because in a way I had already committed to autopilot and just put everything aside.
 Dierdre’s ascent earned her a place in the record books, where she holds the title of being the oldest woman to climb El Capitan.
 Matthes Crest Traverse and the Royal Arches route.